top of page

 Cutting rhubarb

-Next, we will cut the rhubarb into 1/2 to 1-inch segments and place them in a saucepot.
+Next, I will cut the rhubarb into 1/4 to 1/2-inch segments and place them in a saucepot.
 Coat the rhubarb with 3/4 to 1-cup of sugar.
-We used a full cup.
+I like to use a full cup.
 Allow the rhubarb to sit in a cool place and “sweat” in the sugar for 3-4 hours.

 Rhubarb and Sugar in a Pan